WorkableDirector/TinyPi-SIEM/README.md

 # TinyPi-SIEM
-TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi for your UniFi gateway.
+TinyPi is a lightweight SIEM container that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi for your UniFi gateway.
 Also works on machines running most Debian based distributions/

 ## Caution
 This is a very early prototype!
 There may be features that have not been added yet.